 - You can sign up for Namecheap here (opens in new tab)

 WordPress VIP (opens in new tab) is a fully managed cloud platform.
 Users of VIP have access to expert guidance, code review and around the clock support.

-Users get their own Git repository and ZenDesk account.
+Customers get their own Git repository and ZenDesk account.
 Once your code is ready, you send it to the VIP team.
 Experts at VIP go through each line of code in your repository.
 This can take 4-6 weeks.
 If any issues are found, they’re raised on GitHub.
 Once these have been removed the code is transferred to your project and you are online.
-VIP adhere to strict coding standards.
+VIP adheres to strict coding standards.

 SiteGround offers users CloudFlare CDN, free SSL certificates and daily backups of their website’s data.
 All of their shared hosting plans include managed WordPress.

 The platform’s customer support includes live chat as well as a phone option.
 All support services are available 24/7.